neondatabase/postgresql_anonymizer/README.md

 This extension is officially supported on PostgreSQL 9.6 and later.
 It should also work on PostgreSQL 9.5 with a bit of hacking.
-See the [Developement Notes] for more details.
+See the [Development Notes] for more details.

 [Developement Notes]: https://postgresql-anonymizer.readthedocs.io/en/latest/NOTES/